TuringLang/MCMCTempering.jl/docs/src/api.md

 MCMCTempering.swapstrategy
 ```

+!!! warning
-This is a rather special sampler because, unlike most other implementations of `AbstractMCMC.AbstractSampler`, this is not a valid sampler _on its own_; indeed it is _required_ that this is at least in a composition (see [`MCMCTempering.CompositionSampler`](@ref)) with some other sampler.
+    This is a rather special sampler because, unlike most other implementations of `AbstractMCMC.AbstractSampler`, this is not a valid sampler _on its own_; for this to be sensible it needs to be part of composition (see [`MCMCTempering.CompositionSampler`](@ref)) with _at least_ one other type of (an actually valid) sampler.

 ### Different swap-strategies